Erik Duval’s Weblog

 For example: Quinn (2000) Mobile Learning Network Traxler (2005) Wikipedia I particularly like the direction and indecisiveness that Dr. Traxler (e.g., 2005, 2007, 2010) puts on the difficulty in defining mobile learning in a number of his articles on defining mobile learning.
 2005).
-The definitions of mobile learning that I’ve read and have found, I believe are incomplete.
+So, here’s a start to something that I hope will grow into more finalized.
+Herrington, A.,

 JUNE 10, 2010

 On the K-Nect project, when asked what sorts of technology students would like to see in the classroom, 90% of them preferred mobile devices.
 Although mobile learning can be integrated strategically in the classroom (see this earlier post for more ), the easiest way to start using mobile learning with learners may be not use it in the classroom.
 And this was back in 2005!!

 2005) investigating the potential of mobile web 2.0 2005) investigating the potential of mobile web 2.0 technologies for integration within each course.
 The COPs are a collaborative partnership between the researcher (as the ‘technology steward’), the course lecturers, and their students.
 The following sections outline three illustrative mobile web 2.0 Via Read/WriteWeb.)

 Going Mobile…learning is shifting in our own hand « Online Educator